Aman07122003/Aman07122003/README.md

 # 👋 Hello, I'm Aman Pratap Singh!
 You can also call me Aman! 🚀

-A Computer Science undergraduate at Chaudhary Charan Singh University Meerut, Uttar-Pradesh.
-I have a keen interest in machine learning, algorithms, full-stack development, and cryptography.
-Actively involved in various projects and research initiatives in these domains.
-Always eager to learn and explore more, staying updated with the latest trends and advancements in technology.
+I'm a passionate Computer Science student from Meerut, currently pursuing my B.Tech at Chaudhary Charan Singh University (CGPA: 9.11).
+I specialize in Full Stack Web Development, with hands-on experience in building scalable, responsive, and user-friendly applications using React, Node.js, MongoDB, and more.
+I'm also exploring DevOps practices and AWS Cloud Services to expand my backend and deployment capabilities.

 <p align="center">
   <img src="https://github-readme-quotes-bay.vercel.app/quote?font=Redressed&theme=dark" />